douglasgreen/duolingo/esperanto/vocab.md

 - the dinner - la vespermanĝo
 - the dog - la hundo
 - the door - la pordo
-- the dress - la robo
+- the dress; the robe - la robo
 - the drink - la trinkaĵo
 - the egg - la ovo
 - the family - la familio
 - the father-in-law - la bopatro
 - the father - la patro
 - the fat - la graso
+- the female friend - la amikino
 - the fish (animal) - la fiŝo
 - the fish (meat) - la fiŝaĵo
 - the flag - la flago
 - the flower - la floro
 - the fly - la muŝo
 - the food - la manĝaĵo
-- the friend - la amiko
-- the friend - la geamiko
+- the friend - la amiko; la geamiko
 - the fruit - la frukto
-- the girlfriend - la amikino
 - the girlfriend - la koramikino
 - the girl - la knabino
 - the glass (drinking) - la glaso